 Gyun completed Vermont Studio Center (2008 and 2013), Ox-Bow Artist-in- Residence (2010), Virginia Center for the Creative Arts (2010), and Pilchuck Glass School (2008).
 She is the recipient of The Hudgens Prize (2010), Artadia Award (2011), and Joan Mitchell Foundation Scholarship (2010).
 Her works have been featured in Art In America, Art Paper, Sculpture, Atlanta Journal-Constitution, Pelican Bomb, Creative Loafing, Jezebel, and The Atlantan.
 She was listed as the Best Emerging Artist (2011) by Creative Loafing and selected in Oxford American’s “100 Under 100: Superstars of Southern Art” issue.
 Her interest in art making in public space led her to various artist presentations at the TEDxCentennialWomen, the international street art conference Living Walls: The City Speaks, the Atlanta Contemporary Art Center, and many others.

-Born in South Korea, she moved the United States at the age of 13.
+Born in South Korea, she moved the Georgia at the age of 13.
 She currently lives and works in New York City.